Here's everything you need to know

 In May 2015 God presented another reunification opportunity with New Song Church that was a church plant out of Compass 25 years ago!
 The congregation voted as part of our annual meeting in September for the reunification to happen and that resulted in our fourth campus.

-Over the history of our church, we have moved, expanded and changed our ways often.
-We have sought to remain flexible so we may be responsive to God's calling on this church.
-God has been at work in the lives of ordinary men and women to do some extraordinary things in Jesus' name.
+Over the history of our church, we have moved, expanded, added locations, and evolved.
+We have sought to remain flexible so we may be responsive to God's calling on this church - all the while refusing to compromise about the truth found in the Bible.
+God has been faithful and is at work in the lives of ordinary men and women who are doing some extraordinary things in Jesus' name here at The Compass Church.

 Moved to new building on Main Street